janelia-flyem/dvid/README.md

 * [Paper on DVID](https://www.frontiersin.org/article/10.3389/fncir.2019.00005)
 describing its motivation and architecture, including how versioning works at the key-value level.
-* The main place for DVID documentation and information is [dvid.io](http://dvid.io).
-The [DVID Wiki](https://github.com/janelia-flyem/dvid/wiki) in this github repository will be updated and moved to the website.
+* The main place for DVID documentation and information is the [DVID Wiki](https://github.com/janelia-flyem/dvid/wiki) in this github repository.
+There is also some documentation and blog posts on [dvid.io](http://dvid.io) pertinent to published datasets like the hemibrain.

 DVID is easily extensible by adding custom *data types*, each of which fulfill a minimal interface (e.g., HTTP request handling), DVID's initial focus is on efficiently